Home Heat Pump Guide

 • Ground source heat pump: 3 to 5 days (including ground works)

 The installer will remove your old boiler, install the heat pump unit outside, connect it to your heating system, fit a new hot water cylinder if needed, and commission the system.
-For a complete breakdown of what happens, see our installation guide.
+For a complete breakdown, see our installation guide.

 Step 6: Completion and Payment